International trade in Canada

 Dow AgroSciences LLP

 - Represented Nutricia in a customs appeals file with the Canada Border Services Agency relating to the appropriate customs classifications of certain goods imported into Canada by Nutricia.

-- Represented SSAB Central, and its Swedish parent company SSAB AB, in the safeguard proceeding relating to certain steel goods imported into Canada.
+- Represented SSAB Central Inc., and its Swedish parent company, SSAB AB, before the CITT in the recent safeguard proceeding relating to certain steel goods imported into Canada.

-- Representing Infinito Gold Ltd., a Canadian publicly-traded junior mining company, in its complex arbitral claim against the Republic of Costa Rica concerning the expropriation and unfair treatment of the Crucitas gold mining project.
+- Representing Infinito Gold Ltd., a Canadian publicly-traded junior mining company, in its complex arbitral claim against the Republic of Costa Rica, under the Canada-Costa Rica Agreement for the Promotion and Protection of Investments.